 ONAN recommends that shutoff valves be installed to the engine side of the inlet and outlet of the coolant filter, for ease in changing elements.
-Another suggestion, if so desired, a thick-walled pyrex tube can be inserted and clamped into the line at a convenient point to serve as a flow indicator.
+Further, it is good practice to insert and clamp a thick-walled pyrex tube into the line at a convenient point to serve as a flow indicator.
 This flow indicator will act in the capacity of a sight gauge to observe general condition, possible air pockets and presence of contaminants in the coolant flow.
 See Figure 10 for installation recommendations.